jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	                                      -o LULUTable_6.2-2.xlsx -y 2019 \
 					      -u /data/projects/khk/ghg/2019/NIR/LU_table6.2-2_UC_areas.csv

-For historic reasons the land areas are collected from *lulucf_classes_all.txt*.
-The uncertainties can be found in *LU_table6.2-2_UC_areas.csv*.
+For historic reasons the land areas are collected directly from *lulucf_classes_all.txt*.
+The uncertainties can be found in *NIR/LU_table6.2-2_UC_areas.csv*.
 The inventory year is 2019 and output file LULUTable_6.2-2.xlsx.

 **NB:** Remember to compare with values in NIR/LU_table6.2-2_areas.csv. lulucf-table-622.py needs to be rewritten so that areas are read directly from NIR/LU_table6.2-2_areas.csv.